arvigeus/AZ-204/Learning Path/App Service.md

 #### What if my app needs more capabilities or features

 Your App Service plan can be scaled up and down at any time.
 It's as simple as changing the pricing tier of the plan.
-If your app is in the same App Service plan with other apps, you may want to improve the app's performance by isolating the compute resources.
+If your app is in the same App Service plan with other apps, you might want to improve the app's performance by isolating the compute resources.
 You can do it by moving the app into a separate App Service plan.

 You can potentially save money by putting multiple apps into one App Service plan.
 However, since apps in the same App Service plan all share the same compute resources you need to understand the capacity of the existing App Service plan and the expected load for the new app.